 Baby, It's Cold Outside!
 When the temperature drops, older adults run a higher risk of health problems and injuries related to the weather, including hypothermia, frostbite, and falls in ice and snow.
 Like most things in life, it is better to be prepared.
-Here are a few precautions everyone should take, especially older adults, this time of year.
+Here are a few precautions everyone should take, especially older adults, during the winter.